Virgin Birth Of Jesus

 The Old Testament records that he left heaven on several occasions to converse directly with Abraham, Jacob, Gideon, Hagar, Moses, Joshua, and Daniel.

-Sometimes he appeared in human form.
-Other times he appeared in the form of a cloud or fire.
+He sometimes appeared in human form.
+At other times, he took the form of a cloud or fire.
 When he joined Daniel in the furnace, he was fire-resistant.

 The New Testament records that Jesus transfigured into a radiant version of himself in the presence of Peter, James, and John.
 Then, after his resurrection, he instantly appeared and disappeared in front of many others.